skrusche63/spark-insight/README.md

 > Customer Loyalty is a highly valuable business insight derived from customer engagement data using **Predictive Analytics**.

-We suggest to predict a sequence of (hidden) customer loyality states from a sequence of observed customer engagement data by using a [Hidden Markov Model](http://en.wikipedia.org/wiki/Hidden_Markov_model).
+We suggest to predict a sequence of (hidden) customer loyalty states from a sequence of observed customer engagement data by using a [Hidden Markov Model](http://en.wikipedia.org/wiki/Hidden_Markov_model).
 Identifying customers with a downward loyalty curve with such analysis can directly trigger proactive actions to resurrect the relationships of these customers.

 ### Purchase Horizon

+### Purchase Rules

 ### Association Rule (AR) Mining